-Donna Brunelli, Chair Science Division dbrunelli@allegany.edu Science 51 301-784-5246
+Cassie Foster, Division Chair of Science cfoster3@allegany.edu Science 51 301-784-5436

 This transfer pattern is designed for students planning to transfer to a four-year degree program with a major in biology or in a pre-professional area such as pre-medicine, pre-pharmacy, pre- veterinary medicine or pre-dentistry.
 The transfer pattern provides all the basic science, mathematics, and general studies transfer courses that are required during the first two years of a general four-year program.
 The general studies listed below should be coordinated with transfer requirements at the four-year institution and adjusted accordingly, when necessary.